securepickle/securepickle/README.md

 ## Solution

-`secure-pickle` checks the seal BEFORE opening the jar:
+`securepickle` checks the seal BEFORE opening the jar:

 1. **Signs** every pickle with HMAC-SHA256
 2. **Verifies** the signature before loading